Already a registered Cape Ann FHC member? Click the button below to register quickly using your existing account.

 Cape Ann athletes that have been successful on their town, high school, and ultimately their college teams are those who have worked hard at every practice, scrimmage, and tournament and have taken advantage of as many opportunities to practice and play as possible.

-The Cape Ann FHC year is comprised of two seasons: Indoor (winter) and Outdoor (spring, summer & fall).
+The Cape Ann FHC year is comprised of two seasons: Indoor (winter) and Outdoor (spring & fall).

-• Year Membership – Includes both the indoor and outdoor seasons
+• Annual Player & Goal Keeper Membership – Includes both the indoor and outdoor seasons

 The Cape Ann FHC welcomes all players regardless of experience, ability or age.
 We can provide opportunities for play to anyone and everyone interested.
 Each season, we enter teams in competitive tournaments.
 For those teams, players are chosen based on skill level, athleticism and physical and emotional readiness.
 There are typically 2-3 teams of about 16 players for each age group.